pachyderm/pachyderm/doc/docs/master/troubleshooting/pipeline_troubleshooting.md

 1. Additionally, your stderr and pipeline logs (`pachctl log -p <pipeline name> --master` or `pachctl log -p <pipeline name> --worker`) should contain one or both of those messages:
     - number of pipelines limit exceeded:
         ```
         Pachyderm Community Edition requires an activation key to create more than 16 total pipelines (you have X).
-Use the command `pachctl enterprise activate` to enter your key.
+Use the command `pachctl license activate` to enter your key.

         Pachyderm offers readily available activation keys for proofs-of-concept, startups, academic, nonprofit, or open-source projects.
 Tell us about your project to get one.